obx0/osdialog-zig/README.md

 /// Opens an input prompt with an "OK" and "Cancel" button. pub fn prompt(allocator: std.mem.Allocator, text: [*:0]const u8, opts: PromptOptions) ?[:0]u8

-/// Opens an RGBA color picker dialog and returns the selected `Color` or `null`
-/// if the selection was canceled.
-The argument takes optional fields that allow
+/// Opens an RGBA color picker and returns the selected `Color` or `null` if the selection was canceled. pub fn color(options: ColorPickerOptions) ?Color
-/// to set the inital `color` and to disable the `opacity` on unix-like systems. pub fn color(options: ColorPickerOptions) ?Color

-/// Opens a file dialog and returns the selected path or `null` if the selection was canceled. pub fn path(allocator: std.mem.Allocator, action: enum { open, open_dir, save }, options: PathOptions) ?[:0]u8
+/// Opens a file dialog and returns the selected path or `null` if the selection was canceled. pub fn path(allocator: std.mem.Allocator, action: PathAction, options: PathOptions) ?[:0]u8
 ```

 ### Example